niole/pdcaas-calculator/plan.md

 # Bugs
 - olive oil and mayonaise with olive oil match with higher likely hood than just olive oil
 - couldn't find "cheese" or "cheddar" as the food item for good sharp aged white Cheddar, such as Cabot
-- search for bacon turns up Bacon, mealess as most likely food item, milk is mapped to Milk, human, mature, fluid
+- search for bacon turns up Bacon, meatless as most likely food item, milk is mapped to Milk, human, mature, fluid
 - no entry for almond flour
 - no entry for almond milk there is "milk imitation non-soy": 43543
 - sunflower seeds maps to lotus seeds, maybe remove the lotus seed entry?
 12205